IdLevi1705/CS352/Project2/Project2 -Final version/README.txt

 3. What problems did you face developing code for this project?

+The main issue was to find the best why/ reliable how to send and receive from two servers simultaneously.
+At the beginning we used two threads that are running at the same time one for each TS server.
+Since it was hard to control which thread will receive first we decided to explore the system call Select.select() which allows to send and return at the same time.
+Next, the second challange was to understand this call since we never used it before.
+Select call works in perfect and easy way for this assignment, we just had to run a for loop for read and write.

 4. What did you learn by working on this project?

 By working on this project, we learned how important load-balancing servers are in general.
 When it comes to web servers with a huge amount of traffic, load-balancing servers can distribute properly the load by knowing certain information, such as the DNS configuration, ensuring performance, redundancy, and flexibility.
 In addition, we learned how to simulate a load-balancing server that receives queries from a client and forwards them to other servers to check whether the queries requested are on the DNS table of each TS server.